-You should also check each of your credit reports from all three credit bureaus, Equifax, Experian, and TransUnion, to insure that all three match with the exact same data. myFICO is a great company that can give you not only access to your credit reports but also your FICO score, which is the primary credit score that over 90% of lenders use.
+You should also check each of your credit reports from all three credit bureaus, Equifax, Experian, and TransUnion, to ensure that all three match with the exact same data. myFICO is a great company that can give you not only access to your credit reports but also your FICO score, which is the primary credit score that over 90% of lenders use.

 You do not want to be turned down for a loan for a past due account on your credit report that you did not even open.
 Do not wait until then to find out the bad news.
 You should be constantly checking your credit history at least once a year or more.

 Hire A Company To Protect Your Identity

 There are several great companies that will provide you with services that monitor not only your credit report for fraudulent activity but also monitor all aspects of your financial life.
 One of the most popular companies is LifeLock.

 Both offer several products that will keep a close eye on all three of your credit reports, monitor changes, looks for exposure of your personal information, looks for potential identity theft occurrences, and alert you as well.
 LifeLock offers a $1 million identity theft insurance that will help you hire lawyers, experts, investigators, and consultants.